Ethical Principles and Publication Policy

 --- The publisher protects the intellectual property rights of all the articles published in TES Journal and holds the responsibility to keep a record of each unpublished article.

---- The publisher bears all the responsibility to take the precautions against scientific abuse, fraud and plagiarism.
+--- The publisher bears responsibility for taking necessary precautions against scientific abuse, fraud and plagiarism.

 -----------------------------------------------------------------------------------------------------------------

-The peer review process of TES Journal is conducted in accordance with ethical principles and standards, as described in the Peer Review Policy.
+TES Journal employs a double-blind peer-review process, in which the identities of both authors and reviewers are concealed.
+The peer-review process of TES Journal is conducted in accordance with ethical principles and standards, as described in the Peer-Review Policy.

 -----------------------------------------------------------------------------------------------------------------